leomeyer/Arducom/doc/setups.md

 ### Software I2C ###

-This is the setup using hardware I2C on the Arduino:
+This is a setup using software I2C on the Arduino:

 ![Raspberry Pi - Software I2C - Arduino Uno](Raspberry-Software-I2C-Arduino.png)